Here’s How Queen Elizabeth II Is Dealing With The Coronavirus Pandemic

 Buckingham Palace released a statement on March 17 announcing that Queen Elizabeth II‘s schedule will be adjusted for the next few months due to the rapid onslaught of the novel coronavirus (COVID-19) outbreak.
-According to US Magazine, the palace said that the decision to update her schedule was enacted for “practical reasons in the current circumstances.”
+According to the official website of the royal family, royal.uk, the decision to update her schedule was enacted for “practical reasons in the current circumstances.”

 The 93-year-old will still proceed with her scheduled meeting with Prime Minister Boris Johnson.
 The queen’s meetings with caption of the H.M.S Queen Elizabeth, Angus Essenhigh, and Richard Jackson, Bishop of Hereford, will also proceed as scheduled.
 Any “future audiences” will seemingly still occur, although the statement says that these meetings will happen “in line with the appropriate advice.”